katunch/SobrKit/README.md

 SobrKit is a collection of UIKit, Foundation and other extensions written in Swift.

+## API Breaking Changes
+SobrKit does not depend on Alamofire anymore!
+This will break (maybe) your app.
+If your app depends on the Alamofire extensions of SobrKit, be sure to use the 1.x version!

 ## Features
 - Bind UI elements to your model directly in Interface Builder
 - Convenience methods on Foundation classes